ladybug-tools/dragonfly-primer/text/components/Model_To_geoJSON.md

 * ##### folder
 Text for the full path to the folder where the geojson will be written along with all of the Honeybee Model JSONs.
 If None, the honeybee default simulation folder is used.
 * ##### write [Required]
-Set to "True" to have the Dragonfly Model translated to an URBANopt-compatible geoJSON.
+Set to "True" to have the Dragonfly Model translated to an URBANopt- compatible geoJSON.
 This input can also be the integer "2", which will only create the geojson file but not create any honeybee Model json files that are linked to it (note that a geojson produced this way is not compatible with URBANopt).

 #### Outputs
 * ##### report